 Insurance bad faith can happen to anyone.
 Just when you think your insurance company will come through for you in your time of need, it unfairly denies your claim or drags its feet in paying a settlement.
 Now you’re wondering how to pay your bills and move on after a serious accident.

-The Houston insurance bad faith lawyers at Attorney Brian White & Associates can help you fight insurance bad faith and recover the compensation you deserve.
+The Houston insurance bad faith lawyers at Attorney Brian White & Associates P.C. can help you fight insurance bad faith and recover the compensation you deserve.

 What Is Insurance Bad Faith?